 International Programs and Services (IPS)

 IPS fosters global understanding.
-It provides programs and services for oversees students and visitors, IPS also provides semester ans short-term study abroad programs.
+It provides programs and services for overseas students and visitors, IPS also provides semester and short-term study abroad programs.

 - Short-term study overseas, including courses in Cuba, Costa Rica, Ireland and China

 - Semester abroad programs at universities such as Queenland University of Technology in Australia, Okayama University in Japan and Chulalongkorn University in Thailand

 SJSU Salzburg Program